Improving Frame-Online Neural Speech Enhancement with Overlapped-Frame Prediction: Proposed Algorithms

-where $0 \leq n < W$.
-When using the full sub-frame summation, we design the synthesis window as follows:
+For the full sub-frame summation, we design the synthesis window as follows:

 where the difference from Eq.~(\ref{reguarsynwin}) is that we have a weighting term for the $W/H$ sub-frames in the denominator.
-The rationale is that among all the sub-frames marked by the black-frame rectangle in Fig.~\ref{multi_frame_prediction}, four are the last sub-frame in various predicted frames, three are the second-last sub-frame, and so on.
-We therefore need the weighting term in the denominator in order to have a pair of analysis and synthesis windows that can achieve perfect reconstruction.
+An intuitive way to understand this is that among all the sub-frames marked by the black-frame rectangle in Fig.~\ref{multi_frame_prediction}, four are the last sub-frame in various predicted frames, three are the second-last sub-frame, and so on.
+We therefore need the weighting term in the denominator to have a pair of analysis and synthesis windows that can achieve perfect reconstruction, which can be ensured, because, in the proposed overlap-add procedure, the condition below always holds for any $0 \leq h < H$: